eneskoyuncu67-lab/learning-to-collaborate-performance-and-coordination-dynamics-in-cooperative-cuisine/README.md

 AI-assisted development

 This repository's code was developed with the assistance of Claude Code (Anthropic).
 The original single-file analysis (Models A–D) was written for and reported in the accompanying study "Learning to Collaborate: Performance and Coordination Dynamics in Cooperative Cuisine."
-Claude Code was used to restructure that script into this multi-file project and to extend the analysis with Models E–G and the Bayesian model-comparison layer, built from the author's own report and dataset, with formulas and model specifications checked against the cited source paper throughout.
-All analytical decisions were made and reviewed by the author.
+Claude Code was used to restructure that script into this multi-file project and to extend the analysis with Models E–G and the Bayesian model-comparison layer.